Skip to content

 Cons

-• Manual memory management can lead to errors and vulnerabilities, such as buffer overflows.
+• Manual memory management can lead to errors and vulnerabilities, such as buffer overflows and segmentation faults.

 • Steeper learning curve for those new to low-level programming and system management.